barrage/ragu-chat-api/docs/BONVOYAGE.md

 Bonvoyage consists of the following entities:

-### **Bonvoyage users (travelers)**

-In order to use Bonvoyage, Ragu users must be registered as Bonvoyage users.
-This must be done by an administrator.
-Bonvoyage users issue *travel order requests* to *travel managers*.
-In further text, these may also be referred to as *travelers*.

 ### **Travel managers**

-A subset of *Bonvoyage users* who can approve *travel order requests*.
-These are also assigned by administrators.
+A subset of Ragu users who can approve *travel order requests*.
+Created by administrators.
-A *Bonvoyage user* cannot be created if there are no available *travel managers*.
+Any travel manager can accept or reject any travel request.

+### **Traveler to travel manager mappings**

+Notification mappings that represent which manager should be notified of travel requests from a specific user.
+There can be multiple mappings for a single user-manager pair, e.g. one for email and one for push notifications.

 ### **Travel requests**